flink-extended/ai-flow/docs/content/installation/installing_from_pypi.md

 AIFlow is tested with:

-* Python: 3.7
+* Python: 3.6,3.7,3.8
+* Pip: 20.0.0+
 * SQLite: 3.15.0+

 **Note:** SQLite is only used in tests and getting started.
 To use AIFlow in production, please [set up MySQL as the backend](./how_to_guides/set_up_mysql_as_backend.md).

 ## Installing AIFlow

-[Optional] To avoid dependencies conflict, we strongly recommend using [venv](https://docs.python.org/3.7/library/venv.html) or other similar tools for an isolated Python environment like below:
+**[Optional]** To avoid dependencies conflict, we strongly recommend using [venv](https://docs.python.org/3.7/library/venv.html) or other similar tools for an isolated Python environment like below:

 ```shell
 python3 -m venv venv_for_aiflow